ElevenOceans/DarkPass/README.md

 # DarkPass
-Repository containing humanoid 3D test models in original format with original source if known and obj mesh
+Repository containing tools for creation of humanoid 3D avatar models in original format with original source if known and obj mesh